 Features and quality pretty much sum up the Siesta 30.
 Chock full of lots of bells and whistles, this bag has its own special niche — it can be used just about anywhere.
 We really loved the versatility of this bag.
-Although not the best bag for any one type of camping, in the same breath, we feel it has the ability to be useful in almost any camping environment.
-Here's what we found out.
+Although not the best bag for any one type of camping, in the same breath, we feel it can be useful in many camping environments.

-Scoring a respectable 7 out of 10 for warmth, the Siesta 30 landed right in the middle of the pack.
+Scoring a respectable score for warmth, the Siesta 30 landed right in the middle of the pack.
 It's for sure not the best insulator of all the bags we tested, but if used in its listed temperature range, this bag performs quite well and as intended.

 Its polyester synthetic fill kept us warm down to about 30 degrees, which is the bag's rating.
 We even tested it down to below 20 degrees, wearing nothing but a pair of shorts and a T-shirt, and felt warm enough to barely get through the night.
 Its offset quilt construction prevents cold spots and stabilizes the insulation.
 If warmth is a top priority, we would recommend the warmest in our fleet, the Teton Sports Polara 3-in-1 and Slumberjack Country Squire 0.

-Weighing in as the lightest, and only 30-degree bag we tested, the Siesta doesn't boast much in terms of thick and juicy insulation.
-It, therefore, earned a 5 out 10 score for comfort — one of our lowest scores, beating out only the Coleman Brazos for comfort.
+Weighing in second lightest in our test group, the Siesta doesn't boast much in terms of thick and juicy insulation.
+It, therefore, earned one of our lowest scores, beating out only the Coleman Brazos for comfort.

 Although we found the bag's polyester taffeta fabric to be very soft and pleasing, the bag's overall size and lack of natural bulkiness were the reason it landed it near the bottom of our comfort scoreboard.
 The same contenders that scored toward the top for warmth were also repeat high scorers in the comfort metric.